https://www.deakin.edu.au/__data/assets/image/0008/2477240/29334_bachelor-creative-arts_Hero.jpg

 Express your individuality, challenge the norm and create without limitations under the guidance of experienced industry professionals in Deakin's Bachelor of Creative Arts.
 Immerse yourself in your creative practice and develop the adaptable critical skills necessary to become an agile and versatile creative with a sustainable career in the arts sector.

-Get amongst the next generation of dynamic practicing creatives when you major in one of the following specialist areas:
+Get amongst the next generation of dynamic practising creatives when you major in dance, photography, theatre, visual arts or writing.

 Along with your major, you will personalise your degree with minors in complementary study areas, like scriptwriting, 2D and 3D practices, theatre production, Indigenous studies and more.
 Each day you will delve into new creative mediums and experiment in areas that develop your interests and unique talents.